 Prof. Michael Stürzl, PhD

-with Marco Bardenbacher, Pawel Bieniek, Nathalie Britzen-Laurent, PhD, Christian Flierl, Gabriele Förtsch, Elena Irollo, Dr., Anika Klingler, Victoria Langer, M. Sc., Elisabeth Naschberger, PhD, Katja Petter, Daniela Regensburger, M. Sc., Vera Schellerer, MD, Christina Schnürer, Isabella Schöpe, M. Sc., Manuela Schütz, Ioannis Sotirelis, Julia Straube, M. Sc., Ricardo Sutanto and Clara Tenkerian, PhD.
+with Marco Bardenbacher, Pawel Bieniek, Anne Borau, Nathalie Britzen-Laurent, PhD, Christian Flierl, Gabriele Förtsch, Elena Irollo, Dr., Anika Klingler, Victoria Langer, M. Sc., Elisabeth Naschberger, PhD, Katja Petter, Daniela Regensburger, M. Sc., Vera Schellerer, MD, Christina Schnürer, Isabella Schöpe, M. Sc., Manuela Schütz, Ioannis Sotirelis, Julia Straube, M. Sc., Ricardo Sutanto and Clara Tenkerian, PhD.

 The group develops novel strategies to map the temporal and spatial appearance of different endothelial cell activation phenotypes such as proliferation, invasion, migration and apoptosis both, under physiological and pathological conditions.
 Enlightenment of the molecular regulation of these phenotypes in inflammation-associated angiogenesis will enable us to modulate blood vessel activation with therapeutical intention.